 My name is Judith Hannington and I live in West Wales on the Carmarthenshire / Ceredigion border overlooking the beautiful Teifi valley.
 I have always enjoyed crafting and love exploring the versatility of different mediums.
 Trying my hand at stained glass many years ago is when I first fell in love with the amazing medium of glass.

-Yes, I am a bit mad about glass - I love every aspect of working with it, with perhaps the exception of bead cleaning and some elements of coldworking!!
-I am continually experimenting with different designs to make both functional and decorative items and relish that first peek into the kiln once a firing cycle is complete.
+Yes, I am a bit mad about glass - I love every aspect of working with it, with perhaps the exception of some elements of coldworking!!
+I am continually experimenting with different designs and techniques to make both functional and decorative items and relish that first peek into the kiln once a firing cycle is complete.
 I find the process of working with glass completely absorbing and am constantly amazed how such a fragile material can be manipulated in so many different ways - it grabs all of my attention in a way that no other material ever has.